Last Modified: 7/4/2022

 • HBO treatment record to support the service was medically necessary and rendered as billed

-All other indications not specified under the regulations in the LCD or NCD are not covered under the Medicare program.
+All other indications not specified under the regulations in the NCD are not covered under the Medicare program.
 No program payment may be made for HBO in the treatment of any conditions other than those identified.

 Proper documentation takes time, but it can help you avoid spending valuable administrative hours filing appeals if your documentation is thorough and complete the first time.